boginw/P5/report/2 Iteration 1/Design Criteria.md

 To be able to test multiple prototypes, and to withhold other criteria, a simple design is preferable to achieve better time efficiency.

 ### Weight
 Let $X_w$ denote the weight of component $X$.
-With the given minimum required components we can determine the minimum weight of the car as being:
+With the given minimum required components we can determine the minimum weight of a car as being:

 $$\min(C_w) = E_w + M_w + O_w \times 4$$